SoulsTogetherX/GodotPromise/addons/GodotPromise/README.md

 ### Common mistakes

-*Note*: that Promise is a complex object, so it's easy to misuse.
+_Note_: that Promise is a complex object, so it's easy to misuse.

 ### reset_chain()

-After attempting to `reset_chain`, you may want to execute the `method` again, like so:
+After attempting to `reset_chain()`, you may want to execute the `Godot Promise` again, like so:

 ```
 var p := Promise.new().then().then().catch().then()